zachs18/rust-rfcs/text/0000-unsafe-impl-copy.md

 `unsafe impl Copy` allows types containing as fields types which do not implement `Copy` to be `Copy`; e.g. `core::ops::Range`, `core::cell::UnsafeCell`.

+The two main classes of types for which this would be useful are:

-As a concrete example, this feature would allow `core::cell::Cell<T: Copy>` to implement `Copy` (though that impl is intentionally not included in this RFC; if this RFC is accepted, then the question can be revisited).
+1. Types with interior mutability. `UnsafeCell` does not implement `Copy`, and it may be considered a breaking change in soundness guarantees to have it do so, since currently-sound code may be exposing `&UnsafeCell` in public APIs which would become unsound if `UnsafeCell<T: Copy>: Copy`.
+Despite this, it can be sound to have single-threaded interior-mutable `Copy` types, for example `Cell<T: Copy>` could soundly implement `Copy` (though that impl is intentionally not included in this RFC; if this RFC is accepted, then the question can be revisited).
+2. Types which are not `Copy` only as a lint. `core::ops::Range<Idx: Copy>` and other otherwise-copyable iterators generally do not implement `Copy` as it is considered a footgun to have `T: Iterator + Copy`.
+However this means that types containing these types are precluded from being `Copy` themselves.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation